Reality Winner: Prosecution

 Winner was charged with "removing classified material from a government facility and mailing it to a news outlet."
 On June 8, 2017, she pleaded not guilty to a charge of "willful retention and transmission of national defense information" and was denied bail.
 Prosecutors alleged she may have been involved in other leaks of classified information, and might try to flee the country if released.
 Justice Department lawyers also argued that her defense team should not be allowed to discuss any classified information, even if it was in news reports published by the media.

 The U.S. magistrate judge who presided over Winner's bail hearing, Brian Epps, said, "She seems to have a fascination with the Middle East and Islamic terrorism," and quoted her writing: "It's a Christlike vision to have a fundamentalist Islamic state."
 Federal agents had found her diary during a search of her home, in which she allegedly expressed support for Taliban leaders and Osama bin Laden, and for burning down the White House.
 However, one of the prosecutors at her bail hearing said, "The government is not in any way suggesting the defendant has become a jihadist or that she is a Taliban sympathizer."

 On August 29, 2017, Winner's attorneys filed a motion in district court to suppress her statements to law enforcement, arguing that Winner was not read her Miranda rights before being interrogated by the FBI on June 3.
-On October 5, 2017, Judge Brian Epps denied a second request from her defense attorneys that bail be set.
+On October 5, 2017, Epps denied a second request from her defense attorneys that bail be set.
 In December 2017, The Intercept reported that Winner's defense team was allowed to discuss the case with her, including its classified aspects, in a Sensitive Compartmented Information Facility (SCIF).
 First Look, the parent company of The Intercept, helped fund her defense, and as of September 2020 was still paying her legal bills.

 On January 31, 2018, the U.S. Court of Appeals for the Eleventh Circuit affirmed a lower court order blocking Winner from posting bond, determining that no combination of conditions would reasonably assure her presence at trial, thus ensuring that she remained in jail until her trial, which was scheduled to begin on October 15, 2018.

-A "Stand with Reality" campaign was formed by representatives from Courage to Resist, the Electronic Frontier Foundation and the Freedom of the Press Foundation with the goal of "raising public awareness" to ensure that Reality Winner received a fair trial.
+A "Stand with Reality" campaign was formed by representatives from Courage to Resist, the Electronic Frontier Foundation, and the Freedom of the Press Foundation with the goal of "raising public awareness" to ensure that Reality Winner received a fair trial.
 Billie Winner-Davis, mother of Reality Winner, called on members of the public to join the campaign.

 On June 21, 2018, Winner asked the court to allow her to change her plea to guilty.
-On June 26, she pleaded guilty to one count of felony transmission of national defense information.
+On June 26, she pled guilty to one count of felony transmission of national defense information.
 Winner's plea agreement with prosecutors called for her to serve five years and three months in prison followed by three years of supervised release.
 No one has ever received a longer sentence for leaking classified information to a media outlet.